 What better way to celebrate Valentine's Weekend in February than with a trip to The Outing, Ireland's amazing LGBTQ+ matchmaking festival, which takes place in County Clare.3.
 Rugby weekends

 Well, we couldn't really have an Ireland's must-do list without including the wonderful St Patrick's Day celebrations in March.
-For 2023, international sensations the Pillow Queens will take over the Festival Quarter at the National Museum of Ireland – Collins Barracks for an evening of new Irish music.
-It's bound to be a great one!5.
+Expect the traditional parade, great music, arts, culture and more.
+It’s bound to be a spectacular, dazzling display as usual!5.
 True blue

 Explore two of the world’s first accredited Blueways – the Boyne Blueway in County Meath and the Suir Blueway in County Tipperary – where you can walk, cycle or paddle in some of the most beautiful, under-the-radar locations.
 Bliss!

-Bruce Springsteen and The E Street Band return to Ireland in May, so get planning now for another brilliant concert at Dublin's RDS Arena.9.
-King of the castle
+Bruce Springsteen and The E Street Band return to Ireland in May, so get planning now for another brilliant concert at Dublin's Croke Park.9.
+Palace perfection

 Celebrate James Joyce's masterpiece, Ulysses, in the city that inspired it.
 Find out why each year, on 16 June, literary fans flock to Dublin to relive Leopold Bloom’s fateful day in the city.12.
-Tee off
+Happy birthday!

 Ireland now has a total of 21 Michelin-starred restaurants, so get your palate ready for delicious dining at Chapter One, Dublin city; Bastion, County Cork; Eipic, Belfast; and Loam, Galway city.16.
 Walk among the treetops

 See a different side to the forest with Beyond the Trees, an amazing treetop walk and viewing tower at Avondale House in County Wicklow.
 Built for forestry pioneer Samuel Hayes in 1777, Avondale was once the home of Charles Stewart Parnell, a leading Irish nationalist politician.17.
-Treat yourself
+Welcome our new member!

 Relishing the return of House of the Dragon for Season 2?
 Then head to the Game of Thrones Studio Tour in Northern Ireland.19.
-Street cred
+Hang out with the Derry Girls

-The University of Notre Dame will play on foreign soil for the first time since 2012 when Dublin's Aviva Stadium hosts the Aer Lingus College Football Classic.
-The Fighting Irish and the Naval Academy meet for the 96th time in their storied rivalry.
-So save the date: 26 August and see who comes out on top!21.
+Georgia Tech will play on foreign soil for the first time since 2016 when Dublin's Aviva Stadium hosts the Aer Lingus College Football Classic.
+They’ll play Florida State on the 24 August, so save the date and see who comes out on top!21.
 Spooky season

 Did you know Halloween began in Ireland?
 The Púca Festival is a folklore-infused celebration of the original birthplace of Halloween; while Derry Halloween has captured the imagination of visitors to the famous Walled City for over 35 years.22.
 Go green

 Pedal past Viking sites, medieval ruins, Norman castles, old railway stations, Famine workhouses and an Ice Age rock on the glorious, 46km-long Waterford Greenway, stretching all the way from historic Waterford city to the beautiful seaside town of Dungarvan.23.
-Christmas cracker
+Relaxing resorts